radiac/django-yarr/README.rst

 These packages are required:

-* Django >= 1.3
+* Django >= 1.7
 * feedparser >= 5.1.3
 * bleach >= 1.2.1

-It is recommended that you use ``South`` to manage schema migrations, as future versions of Yarr will need changes to the database.
-This project will switch from South to Django's own migrations (introduced in 1.7) in release 0.5.0 (see the `roadmap <CHANGES>`_ for more details).
+This branch uses Django migrations (introduced in Django 1.7).
+If you are using an earlier version of Django, use the main branch (which supports Django 1.3).

 You'll also need something to schedule feed updates - these instructions use cron.